sagaciouszu/gatsby-all-in/src/store/README.md

-### This directory should contain only files of global stor!
+### This directory should contain only files of global store!

 Like as:
 - reducer - global reducers eg:(combineReducers({...}))